undeadops/puppeteer/README.md

 First iteration, and I'm sure it needs refactoring as well as some stability handling improvements.

-If looking for Pod AutoSclaing, the https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/ might be more of what your looking for.
+If looking for Pod AutoScaling, the https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/ might be more of what your looking for.
 This was a scratch my own itch project.
 A proof of concept for doing more things within the Kubernetes API(not that this uses it), but utilizing Kubernetes as a framework for making hard stuff easy.

 ## Basic Premise